 About NSF SECURE Analytics

-NSF SECURE Analytics, led by Texas A&M University in partnership with the Hoover Institution at Stanford University and Parallax Advanced Research, is specifically dedicated to developing data-driven tools and analytics to identify and assess risks to research security.
+NSF SECURE Analytics is led by Texas A&M University in partnership with the Hoover Institution at Stanford University and Parallax Advanced Research.

 Mission and Vision